-SVFs should be held at least twice each academic year, and the dates will be advertised to all students via the VLE at the beginning of the academic year and 3 weeks prior to the meeting.
-If available already, the SVF dates are given below.
+SVFs should be held at least twice each academic year, and the dates will be advertised to all students at the beginning of the academic year and 3 weeks prior to the meeting.
 Please check with your programme leader, or your Student Representative if you have not been advised of the dates of the SVF meetings for the year.